Humblemonk/DiceMaiden/README.md

 `+d%` -> `((2d10kl1-1) *10) + 1d10` Advantage roll for a percentile dice in a roll-under system.
 Rolls two tens and keeps the lowest.

 `-d%` -> `((2d10k1-1) *10) + 1d10` Disadvantage roll for a percentile dice in a roll-under system.
 Rolls two tens and keeps the highest.

-# Support
-Found a bug?
-Have a feature request?
-Create an issue on github.
-Thanks!

-You can also join the Discord Support server: https://discord.gg/4T3R5Cb

-If you wish to support the bot and donate, you can do so via Patreon [here](https://patreon.com/dicemaiden) or paypal via donate bot [here](https://donatebot.io/checkout/534632036569448458?buyer=176097017926385664)!